 Family holidays can prove to be a costly ordeal when you have to bring everything with you, including food and drink supplies.
-However, this cost can be reduced if you compile a list of essentials for your trip, to help you keep the basics in check.
+However, this cost can be reduced if you compile a list of essentials for your trip.

-If there are younger mouths to feed, bringing some supplies can relieve the pressure to buy food at inflated prices on family outings.
+If there are younger mouths to feed, bringing food to take on holiday can relieve the pressure to buy food at inflated prices on family outings.
 Of course, with family life there is no such thing as a nice, orderly routine to abide by; some days are just more demanding than others.

-To help give you an idea of what to take and what to leave in the cupboards at home, Allens Caravans has compiled a little guide:
+To help give you an idea of what to take and what to leave in the cupboards at home, Allens Caravans has compiled a little caravan food guide:

 Breakfast: Unless you have the facilities, avoid cooked breakfasts.
 Instead, opt for:

 Lunch: Think about items that can easily be taken on a family outing and popped into a lunchbox, for example:

 The British picnic tradition often involves a plethora of finger foods that can be eaten cold – like the ones listed above, but picnic traditions around the world differ greatly depending on the country you are in.
 If you want to add a unique twist to your picnic lunch, consider some of the worldly traditions below.

 Dinner: Consider the facilities you have available when packing.
 Do you have a microwave, hob, barbeque, toaster, etc…?
 Ideal items include:

 Dinner time is the perfect time for a caravan cookout if you fancy a change from pasta and microwave foods.

 You might think you’re a pro when it comes to cracking out the grill and treating your family, friends and neighbours to a barbecue feast.
 No doubt, you’ve probably had more than your fair share of experience hosting summer cookouts at the caravan, but have you ever tried using tortilla chips in the absence of firelighters, or used apple juice to spray on your meat by way of keeping it moist and tender whilst cooking?